YofaGh/MangaScraper/README.md

 ## Modules
 >
 > There are various modules implemented so far.
-They inherit from Base classes.
+They inherit from models.
 > They're implemented differently based on the website's source code.
 > In case if using custom user agents or cookies are needed, sending requests to the source is done dirctly by the source class itself.
 > To use them, they're imported in modules_contributer.py and can be accesed by get_class function.